-Orthotic management and training may be considered medically necessary when the documentation specifically demonstrates that the specific knowledge, skills, and judgment of a physical therapist are required to train the patient in the proper us of braces and/or splints (orthotics).
-Many braces or splints do not require specific training by the physical therapist in their use and can be safely procured and applied by the patient.
+Orthotic management and training may be considered medically necessary when the documentation specifically demonstrates that the specific knowledge, skills, and judgment of an Occupational Therapist are required to train the patient in the proper use of braces and/or splints (orthotics).
+Many braces or splints do not require specific training by the Occupational Therapist in their use and can be safely procured and applied by the patient.
 Patients with cognitive, dexterity, or other significant deficits may need specific training where other patients do not.